smartnews/rsdiv/docs/source/index.rst

 rsdiv - Reranking for Multi-objective Optimized Recommender Systems
 ====================================================================

-**rsdiv** provide the measurements and improvements for the multi-objective/diversifying tasks.
+**rsdiv** provides the measurements and improvements for the multi-objective/diversifying tasks.

 This project provides: